Ivos1991/data-validation-automation-framework/README.md

 # Data Validation Automation Framework

 Data-driven QA automation framework for validating trip-search results against normalized source datasets.
-The project demonstrates a senior-level validation platform that starts with deterministic CSV data, scales to larger synthetic packs, and extends into a narrow GTFS-derived input path without changing the canonical validation architecture.
+The project demonstrates a validation platform that starts with deterministic CSV data, scales to larger synthetic packs, and extends into a narrow GTFS-derived input path without changing the canonical validation architecture.

 ## Overview